scottzach1/Packet-Loss-Computer-Store/README.md

 > An Express.js commerce site split into front and backend.

+## Package Management

+For this project we are using the [yarn](https://yarnpkg.com/) package manager.
+After cloning this project, type `yarn install` to install all project dependencies.

 ## Coding Conventions

 As we are using TypeScript for this project, we are going to be